 8 Cool Things to Do in the Eastern Upper Peninsula

-With hidden lakes, the largest waterfalls east of the Mississippi, fresh local fare and trails galore, Michigan's Eastern Upper Peninsula is a traveler's ultimate and yet still accessible escape, any time of the year.
+With hidden lakes, one of the largest waterfalls east of the Mississippi, fresh local fare and trails galore, Michigan's Eastern Upper Peninsula is a traveler's ultimate and yet still accessible escape, any time of the year.

 1. Explore Les Cheneaux Islands